 Evaluate.
 To evaluate if a rental property is a good deal use this software.
 It's the free software that will do all the hard work for you.

 Flip.
 Apartment houses can be flipped, yes, just like single family houses but with a few special changes.
 Burned out landlords are the best source for finding apartment houses.
 They're motivated and many times provide owner financing.
 And in some cases, if they believe you'll turn the apartments around and create a positive cash flow they'll wait and take an equity split.

 It's best to use a system with all the forms, contracts and steps mapped out so that nothing is forgotten.
 The system will do the hard part of the job and make your apartment flip a success.
 It also does double duty and has all the options if you decide to buy and hold.

 Hold .
 Keep the apartments for long term positive cash flow, tax benefits and high cap rate.
 You can refinance with no taxes and no capital gains to get the equity out of the property and into your pocket.
 As Warren Buffett famously said, "Our favorite holding period is forever."

 Pro Tip: Be sure to take advantage of tax deductions, depreciation, and interest paid on the mortgages of all your real estate investments.

 Class A: Luxury rental housing.
 High end / High rise.
 The investor gets slow steady appreciation with low cash flow and low risk.

 Class B: Apartments for working people who choose to rent instead of buy.
 These types of apartment houses cater to the young lower to mid level professional.
 The investor gets fast appreciation with stable cash flow.
 Plus low maintenance costs.

-Class C: Apartments for working people who can't afford to buy a house.
+Class C: Apartments for working people who can not afford to buy a house.
 Perfect for blue collar and management level employees.
 The investor gets moderate appreciation and steady cash flow.

-Diversify your real estate portfolio with apartment investing to gain powerful options that balance cash flow and appreciation while building long term wealth.
+By diversifying your real estate portfolio with apartment investing, you'll gain powerful options that balance cash flow and appreciation while building long term wealth.